 In some cases, the court may find the injured individual is partially to blame for the accident.
 If the plaintiff shares fault with the defendant, the state’s modified comparative fault rule would apply.
 Under Neb.
 Rev. Stat. §25-21, 185.09, an injured party’s total damage award could be diminished or eliminated based on the degree of liability the court assigns them.

-Provided the injured party’s fault in the accident is less than 50 percent, he or she would still be able to collect financial damages.
-However, his or her compensation would be reduced according to the percentage of fault he or she shares.
-With that said, if the injured party is found to be 50 percent or more to blame, he or she could be barred from any financial recovery whatsoever.
+Provided the injured party’s fault in the accident is less than 50 percent, they would still be able to collect financial damages.
+However, his or her compensation would be reduced according to the percentage of fault they share.
+With that said, if the injured party is found to be 50 percent or more to blame, they could be barred from any financial recovery whatsoever.

 Reach Out to a Douglas County Personal Injury Attorney